ianchen-tw/hugo-deployer-git/README.md

 ## How to use

-In your hugo website folder, use `hugo-deployer-git`.
+cd to your hugo project and use `hugo-deployer-git`.